Written by Carissa Magras

 I immediately went home and mapped out an entire marketing system that took people through, what I call, The Book Buyer’s Path.
 In other words, a path online that follows the same path in bookstores – and passes the same psychological checkpoints so readers are excited to become your fans (instead of being pushed manipulatively into getting something they really don’t want or need, like most online marketing tactics perpetuate).

-After putting this method through rigorous testing, it was clear I had discovered the missing piece that allowed authors’ marketing to work FOR them instead of against them.
+After putting this method through rigorous testing with multiple author friends, it was clear I had discovered the missing piece that allowed authors’ marketing to work FOR them instead of against them.

 Now I want to be clear: